nidor1998/s3sync/README.md

 Warning: Even if the object was uploaded with additional checksum, without this option, s3sync does not verify additional checksum.

 #### `--https-proxy`
 You can specify the proxy server for https.

+Proxy authentication is supported.
+Like `http(s)://user:password@proxy:port`.

 #### `--disable-multipart-verify`
 When object is uploaded with multipart upload, its ETag may not match that of the target object.